sundeepbassi/quizzy-movies/README.md

   My mentor advised me to contact the tutors to look into see if I could use a loop in the code so that it was not being repeated.

-  I checked a few tutorials on youtube regarding arrays and loops.
+  I checked a tutorials on youtube regarding arrays and loops.

   8.4 supported screens and browsers